 Legitimate Interest Statement (IAB TCF)

 This page explains how Leanr Ads Ltd (“Leanr”, “we”, “us”, “our”) relies on Legitimate Interests as a legal basis under the IAB Europe Transparency & Consent Framework (“TCF”), for limited processing necessary to deliver advertising creatives, measure technical delivery, and protect our systems.
+This statement is aligned to Leanr’s current TCF vendor registration selections for Purposes 2, 7, 9, 10 and Special Purposes 1, 2 and 3.

 1. Who we are